Chakma people: Arakan era

+The Chakma began to develop their political system in Chittagong with the leadership of four chiefs belonging to four different Kingship groups: Dhurjya (Bogā gojhā), Kurjya (Tainnyā gojhā), Pirabhanga (Dhāmei gojā) and Dhabana (Mulimā gojhā).
+The Baruā or Barbwa gojhā was a fifth kinship group that had a line of rājās to the Matamuri Saks; however was excluded from sharing political power.
+The last ruler in the Barua lineage was Sattwa also known as the Pagla Raja.
+The king was killed in a popular revolt against his madness.
+His widow Kattwa Rani fled to Fatikchari with her sons and daughter and formed relations with the Tipperah King.
+The Tripura King wedded Kattwa's daughter Amangali and produced Pirabhanga of the dhāmei gojhā.
+Kattwa Rani returned to the hill tracts later with mercenaries and became the Chamka chieftainess.
+After her death, her two sons became co-rulers but were killed by aristocrats.
+During a period of uncertainty, as Chakma nobles conspired against each other, Dhabana became the Chakma chief with the assistance of the Marmas.
+The Rājnāmā states that Dhabana fostered solidarity among the ethnic groups of Chakma, Tippera, Kuki, Tanchangya, Riang, Murung, Mags and Khyangs and bestowed titles on chiefs of the tribes.

 In 1666, the Mughal Governor of Bengal, Shaista Khan, defeated the Arakanese, conquered Chittagong, and renamed it Islamabad.
 Mughal rule, however, was confined to the plain areas of Chittagong early on, leaving the Chakmas largely unaffected.
 The Mughals eventually demanded tribute from the Chakmas after a trade dispute developed between the two groups.

 In 1713, the conflict was resolved, and a stable relationship developed between the Chakmas and the Mughals; the latter never demanded complete subjugation of the former.
 The Mughals also rewarded the Chakma king Shukdev Roy; he established a new capital in his name in an area still known as Shukbilash.
 Ruins of the royal palace and other historic buildings still exist.
 Subsequently, the capital was shifted to Rajanagar, Ranirhat, Rangunia Upazila, Chittagong District.

 The Mughals signed a treaty with Jallal Khan, Raja of the Chakma, in 1715.
 While the Mughals controlled significant amounts of yam and cotton crops in the Chittagong Hill Tracts (CHT), the Chakma's independence from the Mughals was recognised.